 You can sign up for an account with Truebill through your iPhone or Android.
 You then sync you credit card or bank account to the app.

 Within seconds (yes that quick) it scans your entire account statement histories to alert you to recurring expenses that you may or may not be aware of.

 From there, you can hit “cancel”, and the app will cancel the membership for you!
 It will even tell you if some bills like Comcast or your insurance seems high so you can renegotiate it.

-I went into testing this app thinking I had a pretty solid grasp of all of my recurring expenses only to find out that one of my recurring monthly costs actually increased without me knowing it.
-And I discovered there’s a random Home Depot personal loan payment from 2013 that I have no idea about.
+We went into testing this app thinking we had a pretty solid grasp of all of my recurring expenses only to find out that one of our recurring monthly costs actually increased without us knowing it.

 Say what???? *Cue frenzied investigation*